 - resource and environmental management.

 There are also options to undertake internships and research as part of your degree.
+GEOG 309 Research Methods in Geography is designed to reinforce study in all of these pathways.

 Recent graduates have found work all over New Zealand and the world, from Auckland to Melbourne, California to Antarctica.
 Many have found careers in the public service, the tourism industry, private companies dealing with Geographic Information Systems (GIS) and Global Positioning Systems (GPS), the police, local authorities, and in education.